 Forecast

-How many people live with lung cancer?
+How long do people live with lung cancer?

-• with a combination of surgical, radiation and chemotherapy the chance to live more than 5 years appears in another 40% of patients.
+• with a combination of surgery, radiation and chemotherapy Another 40% of patients have a chance to live more than 5 years.

-Do not forget about prevention, this includes:
+Don’t forget about prevention, which includes:

-Lung cancer prevention includes the following guidelines:
+Prevention of lung cancer includes the following recommendations:

 • Quitting bad habits, primarily smoking;